LiveNathan/blog/_posts/power.md

 This disconnect isn't unique to one company.
 A comment on Facebook captured it perfectly: "I am being asked to provide power, but no one can tell me what the draw is on any of the things that we're plugging in."
 The information gap is real, and it's stressful.

+I should stop for a moment to point out the fact that the most difficult thing to do as a novice on any subject is to understand anything in context.
+Therefore, I may be overstaing the importance of this topic.
+It may be that it's not really that big of a deal because safety standards and hardware build in lots of headroom so maybe we're never in real danger.
+From some sources it seems like this stuff is critical and from others it seems like a minor concern.

 ## The Hidden Problem: "Normalization of Deviance"